Research & Clinical Trials

 Research

-Exploring how living with Vascular Ehlers-Danlos Syndrome affects partner relationships and family planning.
+Exploring how living with Vascular Ehlers-Danlos Syndrome effects partner relationships and family planning.

 Lead Researcher